 Almost all home modifications or improvements made to accommodate aging-related disabilities can be tax deductible in some fashion.
 The purchasing cost of any special equipment for example, hand rails and kitchen and electrical fixtures as well as the service costs for the installation of this equipment are tax deductible as a medical expense.
 You can learn more about medical expenses deductions here.

-The cost of permanent modifications made to a home which increase the value of the home are also tax deductible within certain parameters.
-For example, if one builds an accessory apartment, sometimes called in-law apartment, to accommodate the move-in of an elderly parent, typically the value of the home will increase.
+The cost of permanent modifications made to a home that increase the value of the home are also tax deductible within certain parameters.
+For example, if one builds an accessory apartment, sometimes called an in-law apartment, to accommodate the move-in of an elderly parent, typically the value of the home will increase.
 If the modification costs $20,000 and the value of the home is increased by $15,000, then $5,000 can be considered a medical expense.